 Just like the local food movement, there is no a ‘slow local flower’ movement, promoting growing organic heirloom varieties in season.
 Most people are prepared to pay a little more for nice local flowers that have more scent, and stop varieties from going extinct.

 - Don’t put flowers near windows by the garden.
-If birds see them, it can confuse them.
-See how to stop birds flying into windows.
+This helps to stop birds flying into windows.